Make-Data-Count-Community/corpus-app/.gitlab/issue_templates/feature-proposal.md

 <!-- Include any known dependencies and an initial estimation (in hours) for this implementation. -->

+<!-- Assignee and labels are added automatically.
+After creating this issue you can link other related or blocking issues with the Gitlab's Linked issues functionality. -->

 /label ~"feature::new"
 /label ~"scope::to do"
 /assign @DioneMentis

-<!-- Assignee and labels are added automatically.
-After creating this issue you can link other related or blocking issues with the Gitlab's Linked issues functionality. -->

-/label ~feature